teial-personal-projects/scholar_source/docs/TECHNICAL_DESIGN.md

 - 404: Not Found (job doesn't exist)
 - 429: Too Many Requests (rate limit exceeded)
 - 500: Internal Server Error (server errors)

+### 6.3 NotebookLM Integration Constraints

+**No Programmatic Notebook Creation:**
+ScholarSource does not integrate with NotebookLM's API to automatically create notebooks.
+This is a deliberate design constraint based on NotebookLM's API availability:

+**Constraint:**
+- **NotebookLM Enterprise API Required:** Programmatic notebook creation is only available through NotebookLM Enterprise API (paid/enterprise subscription)
+- **Free Tier Limitation:** The free/public NotebookLM version does not provide API access for automated operations
+- **Target User Base:** ScholarSource is designed for students using the free NotebookLM tier

+**Current Implementation:**
+- Frontend provides "Copy + NotebookLM" button that:
+  1. Opens NotebookLM in a new browser tab (`window.open('https://notebooklm.google.com', '_blank')`)
+  2. Users manually paste resource URLs into NotebookLM
+  3. NotebookLM processes the URLs and creates study materials

+**Why Not Enterprise API:**
+- Enterprise API requires paid subscription (not accessible to free-tier users)
+- Would add complexity (authentication, API key management)
+- Would limit user base to Enterprise subscribers only
+- Manual import is sufficient for the use case (one additional user step)

+**Future Considerations:**
+- If NotebookLM adds free-tier API access, automated notebook creation could be implemented
+- Would require new backend endpoint to create notebooks via API
+- Would need NotebookLM API authentication and integration

 ---